AliciaTransmuted/DarkUnification-Look-and-Feel-with-Install-Script/README.md

 A dark Plasma 5 Look and Feel theme with red highlights, loosely in the style of the Ubuntu Unity desktop, including a shell script to backup KDE config files, set up all wallpapers and KDE settings.

-THIS PROJECT IS STILL IN DEVELOPMENT, BUT IS READY TO BE USED and/or TESTED
+THIS PROJECT IS READY TO BE USED and/or TESTED
 - Ensure your file manager is set to view Hidden Files to see backup files
 - You may have to reapply the DarkUnification Look and Feel once more after installation/reboot

+You may now also download the "DarkUnification-Look-and-Feel-Theme" directly from the KDE Plasma System Settings application.

 ---------------------------------------------
 DarkUnification-Look-and-Feel notes